• Skip to primary navigation

 • Milk - Use whole milk for a luscious sauce.

-• Pasta – I like to use fettuccini like in chicken fettuccini alfredo, however this creamy salmon pasta is delicious made with any other pasta shape like linguini, penne, bow tie, spaghetti, fusilli or ziti.
+• Pasta – I like to use fettuccini, however this pasta with salmon is delicious made with any other pasta shape like linguini, penne, bow tie, spaghetti, fusilli or ziti.

 • Seasoning - Basic pantry seasoning like Italian seasoning, paprika, salt and pepper makes the dish packed with flavor.

-• Garlic - Freshly minced garlic adds tremendous flavor like in spaghetti aglio e olio.
+• Garlic - Freshly minced garlic adds tremendous flavor.

-• Cheese - Use freshly grated and not the powdered stuff from the plastic can.
+• Parmesan cheese - Use freshly grated parmesan and not the powdered stuff from the plastic can.

 Tip: When working with salmon fillets that have skin, cook them while still attached to the skin, but remember to peel it off before adding it to the final dish.